-New plants can be moved from a sheltered location to a location providing full sun and well-draining soil in the autumn or early spring.
+New Red Hot Poker plants can be moved from a sheltered location to a location providing full sun and well-draining soil in the autumn or early spring.

 To maintain the integrity of the type of plant you have, you must be careful when propagating.

-You can grow species plants from seed, but named cultivars must be propagating through division.
+You can grow species plants from seed, but named cultivars must be propagated through division.

 Otherwise, you run the risk of producing offspring that are not “true.”

-Offset removal and rhizome division are best done in the late spring in areas where the winters are very cold.
+Offset removal and rhizome division are best done in the late spring or late fall in areas where the winters are very cold.

 In hot areas, you can do this immediately after the plants have finished bloom time.